scp-fs2open/wxLauncher/ReadMe.txt

 Commandline
 -----------
-- Download and install the most recent version of Python 2 if you don't already have at least Python 2.6; whether Python 3 will work is unknown
+- Download and install the most recent version of Python 2 if you don't already have at least Python 2.6; Python 3 will not work
+- Download and install Markdown in Python (link is provided above)
 - Download and install Mercurial, making sure that you select the version of Mercurial for your version of OS X
 - Download the source